DeepakBarge/NewsArticles/README.md

 * [x] Implemented slide-in/slide-out animation for activity transition
 * [x] Implemented RecyclerView adapter animation and Item animation using third-party library
+* [x] Implemented AlertDialog for handling internet connectivity
+* [x] Implemented CardView for showing the articles in the RecyclerView
+* [x] Implemented collapsing search bar in the search bar to show progress
+* [x] Implemented progress bar for NewsDetail n/w call

 ## Notes